Vologda: Transportation

 Vologda is a major transportation hub, located at the intersection of highways, railways, and waterways.

 The public transport network is well developed in the city: There are both bus and trolleybus lines.
 The city has four big automobile bridges: two automobile bridges across the Vologda and two bridges across railways.
 There is one pedestrian bridge (the Red bridge) in the city center.

 Railway

 Vologda is the largest sorting and transit spot of the Northern Railway.
 It includes the stations Vologda-1, Vologda-2, Rybkino, and Losta.
 The stretch between Vologda-2 and Losta is the most active one in the railroad network of the Russian Federation, with more than 120–150 pairs of trains running through it daily.
 Suburban trains and long-distance trains originate from the railway station of Vologda-1.
+The Rybkino railway station, a railway station for freight trains, is near Vologda.